Healthy Homes Assessment Waipawa

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords must make sure that their Waipawa rental properties meet the minimum Healthy Homes Standards within 90 days of any renewal or new tenancy and all private rentals must be fully certified by 1 July 2024.
+Did you know that the Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords must make sure their Waipawa rental properties meet the minimum Healthy Homes Standards within 90 days of any renewal or new tenancy and all private rentals must be completely conforming by the 1st July 2024.

-We can evaluate the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
-Following the assessment, we’ll advise you or your property manager about any tasks needed to be completed. requirements to be completed, and offer an evaluation report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.
+We will assess the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
+Following the assessment, we’ll advise you or your property manager about any tasks required. requirements to be done and provide an evaluation report with all the necessary information to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations in the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and landlords who are not in compliance could face fines of up to $7200 plus any additional healthy homes connected fines.
+Failure to fulfill the requirements under the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord who is found to be not complying may be liable for up to $7,200 in addition to any healthy homes connected fines.

-We are completely independent assessors of rental properties in addition, we’re fully certified to assess both Healthy Homes and Homefit.
+We are fully independent assessors of rental properties, and are fully certified for each of Healthy Homes and Homefit.

 healthy homes assessment fines for non-compliance